dong-hao/LEMI_Utils/README.md

 ```

 ## UNITS
-Note that the internal unit for electrical field is mV, while the  here is log10(Ohmm) - instead of linear scale for both resistivity and apparent resistivity.
-The layer depth is in (linear) metres, while the impedance phase is in rads.
+Note that the internal unit for electrical field is mV/km, while the unit for the magnetic field is nT.

 ## HOW TO GET UPDATED
 ```